anthonydugois/hector-benchmarking/README.md

 ### Hello World

+Let's begin with a dummy benchmark to check that everything is working as expected.

 #### Reserve a node

 When reserving and using a node on Grid'5000 (in interactive mode), being disconnected from the session will terminate